ThereseRingPersen/firebaseapp/README.md

 # Firebase App

 In this App I am exploring redux-state-management, as I have never used that before.
+The styling and components are from Bulma.io.

 ## Motivation